QR Code Security & Quishing Report 2026 — 5M Scans

 | High (50+) | 0.3% | Strong threat indicators — likely phishing, malware, or impersonation |

-The concern: the 1.5% in Moderate-to-High categories represents real threats.
-At scale — with over 100 million Americans scanning QR codes in 2026 according to Statista — even 1.5% translates to millions of potentially dangerous scan events across the QR code ecosystem.
+The concern: the 1.6% in Moderate-to-High categories represents real threats.
+At scale — with over 102 million Americans scanning QR codes in 2026 — even 1.6% translates to millions of potentially dangerous scan events across the QR code ecosystem.

 Why URLs Get Flagged: Top Verification Failure Reasons

 When a QR code URL does not pass automated screening, the reason is logged.
-Here is the breakdown of why URLs get flagged on QRLynx:
+Here is the breakdown of why URL-type QR codes get flagged on QRLynx — every category adds up to the 12.7% total URL flag rate:

 |---|---|---|

-New domains are the #1 reason URLs get flagged, accounting for 4.7% of all dynamic QR codes.
-This is consistent with broader phishing trends — the FBI's IC3 division has specifically warned that cybercriminals register fresh domains for QR code phishing campaigns because new domains have no reputation history to flag them.
+New domains are the #1 reason URLs get flagged, accounting for 6.9% of all URL-type QR codes.
+This is consistent with broader phishing trends — the FBI’s IC3 division has specifically warned that cybercriminals register fresh domains for QR code phishing campaigns because new domains have no reputation history to flag them.

 The New Domain Problem: QR Phishing’s Favorite Weapon